K-arch27/archscript/README.md

 (For now I recommand entering a simple password and changing it after the installation if you want special charaters like @"' inside of it)

+Post-Install : Deleting the directory /root/archscript if not needed (Not automated so logs can be check if needed)

 ### ------------Install Instruction------------

 1: Boot on Arch Iso And partition your drive(s)